lord-dubious/understand.me/docs/implementation/analysis-engine-implementation-plan.md

 function createClarifyingQuestionPrompt(analysis: any, context: SessionContext): string {
   return `
-    You are Alex, an AI mediator helping with a conversation.
+    You are Udine, an AI mediator helping with a conversation.

     Based on the following analysis of the conversation:
     ${JSON.stringify(analysis, null, 2)}